somnek/santa/README.md

 # santa

-- cli to download aoc inputs for those in a hurry or just lazy.
+A cli to download aoc inputs for those in a hurry or just lazy.
-- you can specity output file name in the cli

 ### 🚀 Get started: